muc111/OTRv4Plus/README.md

 | SMP step 4/4, `VERIFIED` | 00:29:03 |
 | **DAKE start to SMP verified** | **1m 08s** |

-A second live run measured 1m 15s end to end, consistent with the number above.

-That's roughly 13-14x faster than the IRC client's ~15-16 minutes over the same I2P network (see the timing table in Hybrid PQC SMP below).
-This isn't a claim that XMPP is a faster protocol: `irc.postman.i2p` enforces strict flood limits, so the IRC client deliberately paces fragment sends (2 fragments, 6-second pause) to avoid being kicked, and SMP2 alone runs to about 49 fragments at the hybrid PQC size.
-The XMPP path has no equivalent throttling built in, so fragments go through about as fast as the I2P tunnel allows.
+A second live run measured 1m 15s end to end.
+That is roughly 13–14× faster than the IRC client's ~15–16 minutes over the same I2P network.
+The speed difference is entirely the IRC fragment rate limit: `irc.postman.i2p` enforces strict flood limits so the IRC client paces sends at 2 fragments then a 6-second pause; SMP2 alone spans ~49 fragments.
+The XMPP path carries multi-kilobyte stanzas directly and fragments only above ~6 KB (I2P streaming cliff), so the same crypto payload transits in far fewer round trips.

-XMPP support is newer than IRC and has had fewer live runs; treat it as more experimental until it accumulates more testing.
-One protocol-level issue specific to it has already been found and fixed: opportunistic DAKE means both peers can end up initiating a handshake at once if `/otr` is run on both sides before the first DAKE1 arrives.
-This is more likely on the IRC client, where one side often has to wait several minutes for the other side's DAKE1 because of the flood pacing above, but it can happen on either transport.
-The client now resolves it deterministically by JID instead of deadlocking.
+XMPP support is newer than IRC and has had fewer live runs.
+Treat it as more experimental until it accumulates more testing.

 ## TUI mode